timsexperiments/solace-candidate-assignment-main/DISCUSSION.md

   - I'd also use the env file for the docker-compose file as well rather than hardcoding the data.
 This would help it to be able to be adjusted to other environments as well without needing separate configs assuming that we are managing our own infrastructure.
 - Make the seed route not deploy on non-local builds
 - Add CI to build the project
+- Add an error reporting / tracking and logging service to the BE and the FE

 # Resources